-The VA describes tinnitus as a ringing, humming, buzzing, or other sounds in your head or ears that do not have an outside source.
+The VA describes tinnitus as a humming, buzzing, ringing in your ears, or other sounds in your head that do not have an outside source.
 This condition leads many veterans to increased frustration and confusion as to why this is going on.

 There are two types of tinnitus, subjective and objective.
 Subjective Tinnitus are sounds we hear are internal, and others cannot hear them.
 Objective tinnitus includes sounds that can be heard by others and should be checked by a healthcare specialist.
 The buzzing of tinnitus can be constant, come in waves, or in some cases, be temporary.